dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 after work to play football.
 That's OK as long as it does not interfere with the rest.

-## No Career Progression

-We came across this while talking with companies from a hiring platform: There are companies that had a very good event like won a big contract or got to their next funding round which is generally great news.
-On that stage they want a number of people to help their offering take off, say get it to the next stage from A to B. While talking to them there seemed that there was no clue on what would happen after that, how would a person by joining their ranks evolve after a "blood sweat and tears" period.
-For all one knows after their offering becomes mature they might even downsize so the person who gave all that hard work would go away.

-These positions are good for someone who starts their career and there will get exposed to many different experiences or for someone who wants this know-how in order to do their own company.
-But generally the offering is asymmetric since the the employer wants the employee to do the "extra" but there is nothing at the end of it.

----

-Dimitry: Another one that happened while I was looking were two or three companies who were in a very good position of having won a big contract, expanding, and wanted 10-15 developers to build their platform, take it off from A to B to C. While talking with them there was no answer on what would happen after that year, like OK we take it off, how will I continue to evolve while being employed?
-There was the assumption that we had to work a lot for that company, and once it reached a specific stage, then what would happen next?
-They might need to downsize for example more maintaining stuff.

-Jason: Like what will you do?

-Dimitry: To one I asked it in this way: I see the whip but not a single carrot.
-You want me to drop there like a paratrooper, organize stuff, solve difficult problems which I am very willing to do so but then what?
-There was no answer.
-Because themselves didn't know.
-I would do that when starting my career, at a point when screwing up would be OK.

-Socrates: A good experience.

-Dimitry: Exactly, but now I have this experience, go there use it, there needs to be something for me as well.
-Like extra money?

-Socrates: Wrapping up, we need to check when there is extra effort asked, to see that the returns are proportional.
-Or weight these things up, consider our personal stage in life, family situation.
-If there is overtime, will they pay us more?
-Teach us things?
-Send us to seminars?
-You want me go above my contract, for what?

-Jason: A good give and take.

-Socrates: When you listen to many promises, be aware because promising is different than delivering that promise.
-Or they want to awe you with a gym, snack bar, ping-pong table, but not the time to enjoy them.

-Dimitry: ... and we want to deduce as much information as possible from the interviews and spotting red flags.

-Socrates: As per usual sent us your red flags to add them in a subsequent podcast.
-All: Bye...

 ## What Would You Do?